libremfg/rhize-docs/content/use-cases/ebr.md

 1. POST data with a graph mutation.

-   Use the Variable returned by the JSONata step to send a mutation to update the Graph database with the new fields.
+   Use the variable returned by the JSONata step to send a mutation to update the Graph database with the new fields.
    To learn more, read the [Guide to GraphQL with Rhize]({{< relref "how-to/gql" >}}).

 In real BPMN workflows, you can dynamically create and assign fields as they enter the system.